PolisanTheEasyNick/PiLED/README.md

 This project used for installing on Raspberry Pi.
 LED Strip is connected to Raspberry Pi GPIO pins.
 This program opens TCP server on port 3384 and waits for plain TCP packets, created as described below.
-Also, if builded with `libwebsockets` library, PiLED opens 3385 port as WebSocket server and waits for "RED,GREEN,BLUE,DURATION" data.
+If builded with `libwebsockets` library and with DWITH_WS=ON flag, PiLED opens 3385 port as WebSocket server and waits for "RED,GREEN,BLUE,DURATION" data.
+If builded with `microhttpd` library and with DWITH_HTML=ON flag, PiLED opens 3386 port as HTML server and waits for `?R={red}&G={green}&B={blue}&DURATION={dur}` GET request.
+Note that HTML and WS servers skips all security checks, so make sure to not expose these ports to WAN and create additional layer of security by network side if used.

 ![scheme](https://github.com/user-attachments/assets/8dfd6e76-bd6d-4d10-821b-5ac0036d3364)